mozilla/pkipolicy/rootstore/policy.md

 #### 5.3.2 Publicly Disclosed and Audited ####

 The operator of a CA certificate trusted in Mozilla’s CA Certificate Program MUST publicly disclose in the CCADB all CA certificates they issue that chain up to that CA certificate trusted in Mozilla’s CA Certificate Program that do not have an EKU or that have an EKU that contains any of these values: id-kp-serverAuth, id-kp-emailProtection, or anyExtendedKeyUsage.
 This applies to all CA certificates, including those that share the same key pair whether they are self-signed, doppelgänger, reissued, cross-signed, or other roots.
 The CA with a certificate included in Mozilla’s root program MUST disclose this such CA certificate within one week of certificate creation, and before any such CA is allowed to issue certificates.
-Technically constrained CA certificates that were exempt from disclosure in previous versions of this policy MUST be disclosed in the CCADB prior to July 1, 2022.
+CA certificates that were exempt from disclosure in previous versions of this policy MUST be disclosed in the CCADB prior to July 1, 2022.

 All disclosure MUST be made freely available and without additional requirements, including, but not limited to, registration, legal agreements, or restrictions on redistribution of the certificates in whole or in part.